Quuxplusone/Advent/adventure-family-tree/field-guide.md

     valley.
 To the north, the forest gives way to dense swamp and then to open flatlands.
 Far beyond, the land rises sharply towards the impassible Misty Mountains.
-Nestled at the base of a distant cliff are the stone turrets of a tall white castle._ But the castle is reached via the helicopter, not by foot.
+Nestled at the base of a distant cliff are the stone turrets of a tall white castle._

 - ROBE0665 (ROBE0240): The road west of the building leads to the base of a spire of rock.
     _The spire looks natural, except for a tiny opening near its summit._